 - Expense Management: Helps customers control costs, enforce internal policies and procedures, and improve the timeliness and accuracy of employee expense reports.
 Customers can pay vendors that accept credit cards directly out of NetSuite via their SuiteBanking virtual payment card, which extends payment terms and relieves cash flow.
 Customers can also better manage business expenses by using the virtual card to cover employee expenses or corporate credit card charges.
 Expenses are captured and submitted electronically and automatically flow into NetSuite, eliminating double entry and accounting errors.
 In addition, customers receive cash back rewards on all transactions when using the virtual card to make payments.

 - International Payments: Provides customers with a global digital wallet to make and accept payments from a single account, utilizing HSBC’s global footprint and presence in more than 60 countries, instead of using country-specific payment providers that result in separate AP processes.
 This makes it easy for customers to make and receive international payments and removes the complexities of opening and managing multiple foreign bank accounts.

 - Access to Working Capital: Helps improve cash flow by giving customers a convenient way to convert unpaid invoices into cash.
 NetSuite enables quick, convenient access to additional working capital with accounts receivable financing.

 Learn more about amplifying your success with innovative ERP technology, implemented by an award-winning NetSuite partner.

-Take the next step to leap ahead.
+Talk to an expert at DWR and take the next step to leap ahead.